Musée de l'Orangerie in Paris: programming, opening hours, history... All you need to know

 Musée de l'Orangerie - Nymphéas MonetMusée de l'Orangerie - Nymphéas MonetMusée de l'Orangerie - Nymphéas MonetMusée de l'Orangerie - Nymphéas Monet

-This is a very popular museum: we strongly recommend that you book your ticket in advance, even if you're entitled to free admission.
+This museum is very popular: we strongly recommend that you book your ticket in advance, even if you are eligible for free admission.
 Young people under 26, jobseekers and teachers can visit the museum free of charge.
 The full list of beneficiaries is available on the website.
 Reduced rates are also available for families and those wishing to take a guided tour.
-For all others, the entrance fee is set at 12.5 euros.
+For all others, the entrance fee is 12.5 euros.

-The Musée de l'Orangerie offers a variety of spaces for the comfort of all visitors.
+The Musée de l'Orangerie offers a number of different areas for the comfort of all visitors.
 Audioguides are available at reception, along with a checkroom and elevator.
 Toilets and a baby area are available, and the museum can lend strollers, folding seats, canes and wheelchairs to those who need them.

 Musée de l'Orangerie - Vue d'ensembleMusée de l'Orangerie - Vue d'ensembleMusée de l'Orangerie - Vue d'ensembleMusée de l'Orangerie - Vue d'ensemble

 Want to continue your artistic stroll in the area?
-Good news: the Musée de l'Orangerie is located in a lively neighborhood.
+Good news: the Musée de l'Orangerie is located in a very lively district.
 Right next door, you'll find the Jeu de Paume museum, theHôtel de la Marine, and the Louvre, on the other side of the Tuileries.

 Now you know everything, all you have to do is get to the museum!
 Take metro lines 1, 8 or 12, and get off at Concorde station.
 You can also get there by bus: lines 42, 45, 52, 72, 73, 84, 94, stop at Concorde.